Trans Australia Airlines: Rebranding

-In 1986, after a change of airline management, the name Trans-Australia Airlines was controversially dropped, in favour of Australian Airlines.
+In 1986, after a change of airline management, the name Trans Australia Airlines was controversially dropped, in favour of Australian Airlines.
 Associated with this image change was a new livery for the airlines' aircraft, which wore the title "Australian".

 Australian Airlines was the travel sponsor for the television shows Neighbours, Wheel of Fortune and Sale of the Century between late 1987 and 1994.

-Between 1980 and the merger with Qantas, selected teams participating in the Australian Touring Car Championship bore both Trans Australian Airlines (TAA) and Australian Airlines insignia, and from 1985 to 1990 the Seven Network commentary team used the airline to travel between the states to attend the various racing venues.
+Between 1980 and the merger with Qantas, selected teams participating in the Australian Touring Car Championship bore both Trans Australia Airlines (TAA) and Australian Airlines insignia, and from 1985 to 1990 the Seven Network commentary team used the airline to travel between the states to attend the various racing venues.

 By the end of the 1980s, the government began to move towards deregulation of domestic aviation.
 Deregulation took effect in October 1990.
 A by-product of this impending change was the 1989 Australian pilots' dispute.
 As the result of prolonged wage suppression, this dispute saw the resignation of the majority of Australian Airlines' aircrew and the basic structure of the airline was changed forever.
 The Hawke cabinet not only encouraged the airline companies to employ overseas "strike breakers" but went even further, opting to pay the newly employed pilots from the public purse.